Millimeter Wave Receiver Efficiency: A Comprehensive Comparison of Beamforming Schemes with Low Resolution ADCs: Simulation Results

-where we observe that if Walden's figure of merit $c$ is low, a higher SNR is required to achieve the same SE in a receiver with the optimal EE.
-However, if $c$ is high, $\Delta \gamma^*$ changes sign and is negative.
-This means that the value $\tilde{SE}\simeq SE^*$ to maximize EE decreases, and that fewer bits are used in the optimal ADC configuration.
-But since the use of fewer bits increases the quantization noise, such a system can operate with a lower unquantized SNR without losing performance.
-In summary, switching from DC to HC can produce a significant gain or a significant loss depending critically on the component parameters and preference of EE over SE.
-This calls for an analytic framework that optimizes both EE and SE at the same time.

-For each architecture, we plot a curve in a chart representing the evolution of its SE versus EE performance as the number of ADC bits $b$ increases from 1 to 8, at increments of 1.
-The highest points in the chart correspond to highest SE and the rightmost points in the chart correspond to highest EE.
-Generally speaking, the closer a point to the top-right corner, the better.
-However, this guideline is not precise enough to fully describe the needs of receiver designers.
-Thus, we construct a multi-objective utility optimization interpretation of the charts that allows to describe all the points of interest in the graph quantitatively.
-For this we consider a free parameter $\alpha\in[0,1]$ that represents the receiver designer's preference between higher EE and higher SE.
-The ``receiver utility'' according to the designer's preference can be expressed and maximized as
+In the chart, for each architecture, we plot curves representing the evolution of its SE versus EE performance as we increase the number of ADC bits $b$, from 1 to 8, at increments of 1.
+The highest points in the chart correspond to highest capacity or SE.
+The rightmost points in the chart correspond to highest EE.
+Thus, the closer a point to the top-right corner, the better the corresponding protocol; and the bigger the area contained at the left of the curve, the more the versatility of an architecture as a function of the number of bits.
+In addition, an absolute power constraint may be displayed over the chart as a straight line, where only points below the line satisfy the power constraint.

-Clearly, with $\alpha=0$ the above problem maximizes SE, and with $\alpha=1$ it maximizes EE.
-Moreover, the above problem is easy to solve due to the small size of the exploration set, so we can obtain the solution for all values in the range $\alpha\in[0,1]$.
-The set of solutions obtained for all values in the range of $\alpha$ correspond to all the receiver designs that designers with different preferences would choose.
-Hence, receivers not in the set of feasible solutions would never be of use.
-In the following SE-vs-EE charts, we have highlighted the points that are possible utility maximization solutions with a circle.

-In this analysis, we observe the SE vs EE trade-off between AC, HC and DC for both the Downlink and the Uplink scenarios.
-We first compare the performance of different beamforming schemes both in the high and the low SNR regimes.
-We then investigate the dependence of the SE vs EE trade-off results on the component parameters (ADC and the phase shifter power consumption).
-Finally, we study how the behavior of HC varies with a change in $N_{RF}$.